 The revised standards ensure that quality and environmental management are now completely integrated with the business strategies of the organization.
-Used as a business management tool, this will embed healthy performance improvement processes over time and promote the importance of both quality and environmental requirements at the same time.
+Used as a business management tool, this will embed healthy

 Improved risk and opportunity management

 Using risk-based thinking throughout, the revised standards promote a proactive approach to identifying risks and taking opportunities, making continual improvement systematic.
 This will lead to improved governance and decision making across both quality and environmental management.

+Next steps

+Now that the revised versions of ISO 9001 and ISO 14001 have been published, it's an ideal time to integrate your management systems together into one set of policies and procedures.
+To find out more about BSI's solutions to help you with the new ISO changes visit: bsigroup.com/en-ZA

+Our products and services

+We provide a unique combination of complementary products and services, managed through our three business streams: Knowledge, Assurance and Compliance.

+Knowledge

-Next steps Now that the revised versions of ISO 9001 and ISO 14001 have been published, it's an ideal time to integrate your management systems together into one set of policies and procedures.
-To find out more about BSI's solutions to help you with the new ISO changes Visit: bsigroup.hk Our products and services We provide a unique combination of complementary products and services, managed through our three business streams; Knowledge, Assurance and Compliance.
-Knowledge BSI works with business experts, government bodies, trade associations and consumer groups to capture best practice and structure the knowledge all organizations need to succeed.
-The majority of the widely used and implemented international standards were originally shaped by BSI, for example ISO 14001, Environmental Management and ISO/ IEC 27001 for Information Security.
-Assurance Independent assessment of the conformity of a process or product to a particular standard ensures that our clients perform to a high level of excellence.
+BSI works with business experts, government bodies, trade associations and consumer groups to capture best practice and structure the knowledge all organizations need to succeed.
+The majority of the widely used and implemented international standards were originally shaped by BSI, for example ISO 14001, Environmental Management and ISO/IEC 27001 for Information Security.

+Assurance

+Independent assessment of the conformity of a process or product to a particular standard ensures that our clients perform to a high level of excellence.
 We help our clients understand how they are performing, thereby identifying areas of improvement from within.

+Compliance

-Compliance To experience real, long-term benefits, our clients need to ensure ongoing compliance to a standard so that it becomes an embedded habit.
+To experience real, long-term benefits, our clients need to ensure ongoing compliance to a standard so that it becomes an embedded habit.
 We train our clients to understand standards and how to implement them, as well as provide added value and differentiated management tools to facilitate the process of ongoing compliance.

-To find out more:
+To find out more visit: bsigroup.com/en-ZA

-Visit: www.bsigroup.com/en-hk